 At night, the fortress is lit up and a lot of locals come up here to sit on the ramparts and look out to the river.

-You can check out the Roman Well and Bunker, and climb up the Clock Tower.
+2. Check out the Roman Well and the Clock Tower

 The Roman Well dates back to the early 18th century and is 51 metres deep.
 Two spiral staircases lead down to the well, but unfortunately they’re not open to the public – you can only look down into the well.

 The 27 metre tall Clock Towers stands near the main gate to the fortress and also dates back to the 18th century.
 It’s a unique part of the fortress as clock towers are rare inside fortresses.
 The Clock Tower offers a great view of the fortress and Kalemegdan Park.